zsturgess/overwatch/README.md

 Installation
 ------------

-All the installation instructions are located in the documentation at:
+All the [installation instructions](app/Resources/docs/installing.md) are located in the documentation at:

     app/Resources/docs/installing.md

 Documentation
 -------------

-The bulk of the documentation is located in markdown files in the code:
+The bulk of the [documentation](app/Resources/docs/index.md) is located in markdown files in the code:

     app/Resources/docs/index.md

 License
 -------

 This project is under the MIT license.
-See the complete license in the code:
+See the [complete license](LICENSE):

-    app/Resources/docs/LICENSE
+    LICENSE

 About
 -----